 - Meso and microporous materials

 AVAILABLE PHD POSITIONS

-If you wish to candidate for a PhD position in UAM please send an e-mail to the coordinator, Dr. Miguel Manso detailing your field of interest.
-Alternatively you can check directly on research groups making research oriented to your interests.
+If you wish to be a candidate for a PhD position at UAM, please send an e-mail to the coordinator, Dr. Emma Martín Rodriguez detailing your field of interest.
+Alternatively, you can check directly on research groups oriented to your interests.

 POSSIBLE SHORTER STAYS WITHIN THE NETWORK

-Short research stays in our labs for students are also welcome; please get in contact with us for further information.
+Short research stays in our labs for students are also welcome; please get in touch with us for further information.

 If you are a PhD student at UAM and want to make a secondment to a PCAM university, you can ask for funding here: